Language selection

 Example: Project evaluation of district-wide assistance program (DWAP)

 The terms of reference: The evaluation questions included extensive and detailed points relating to gender equality including gender equality outcomes, participation issues, constraints/obstacles faced by women and girls, review of the strategy for gender equality outcomes and the understanding of the need to promote gender equality among stakeholders.
-The findings were to be sex-age disaggregated and the ToR also explicitly requested conclusions, recommendations and lessons learned regarding gender equality.
+The findings were to be disaggregated by sex, age and, where feasible, other relevant identity factors and the ToR also explicitly requested conclusions, recommendations and lessons learned regarding gender equality.

 Resource and expertise: GAC’s working group overseeing the evaluation included the local gender equality advisor.
 The ToR set out an explicit requirement for an expert on gender equality with a strong background in participatory assessment techniques and participatory gender-based analysis.
 As mandated by the ToR, a gender equality consultant was part of the evaluation team with a role in the evaluation mission and writing the case studies.